 - An Aesop: Use your life to the fullest while you still have it, and live for others.

-- Bittersweet Ending: Campanella is dead and Giovanni is devastated about it.
-However, it's implied that Giovanni's father might come back home after all, so it's not all so bad.
+- Bittersweet Ending: Campanella is dead and Giovanni is devastated about losing his Only Friend.
+However, it's implied that Giovanni's father might come back home after all, so it's implied that things are improving for him.

 - Esperanto, the Universal Language: All text in the film is written in it.
 The movie's alternative name is mentioned above.
 This was done because the original book's author loved that language.